Efficient Uniform Feasible-Set Sampling for Approximate Linear MPC

 \subsection{Methodology}

-The goal is to generate a dataset $\mathcal{D}=\{s(x_j)\}_{j=1}^{N_s}$ of $N_s = 1000$ uniformly distributed feasible samples $s_j(x_j) =x_j \in \mathcal{X}_N$.
+The goal is to generate a dataset $\mathcal{D}=\{s(x_j)\}_{j=1}^{N_s}$ of $N_s = 1000$ uniformly distributed feasible samples $s(x_j) =x_j \in \mathcal{X}_N$ for each configuration $n \in \{1,2,3\}$.
 To this end, we implement the following strategies: \begin{enumerate} \item \textit{Uniform Volumetric Rejection Sampling (UVRS)}: Samples are drawn uniformly from $\mathbb{X}$.
 For each sample, we try to solve~\eqref{eq: linear MPC} and add it to $\mathcal{D}$ if it is feasible.
 If it is infeasible, we reject and draw a new sample. \item \textit{Directional Rejection Sampling-Based HR (DRS-HR)}: The standard HR algorithm described in Section~\ref{sec: problem formulation} is deployed, where in each iteration $j$ state samples are drawn uniformly from the segment $\bar{S}_j = \{x_j\pm \alpha d_j \mid \alpha \geq 0\} \cap \mathbb{X}$ and rejected if infeasibility is detected by the MPC solver. \item \textit{Bisection-Based HR (BS-HR)}: Similarly to DRS-HR, the standard HR algorithm described in Section~\ref{sec: problem formulation} is deployed.
-However, for each sample $x_j$ the feasible line segment $S_j$ is identified with accuracy $\epsilon=0.001$ by geometric bisection based on the bounding box $\mathbb{X}$. \item \textit{LMPC-HR}: Samples are drawn by the proposed LMPC-HR sampler detailed in Algorithm~\ref{alg: lmpc_hr}. \end{enumerate} All computations are performed on a standard notebook running Windows 11, equipped with an Intel Core i7-1270P processor and 32GB RAM.
-The problems~\eqref{eq: linear MPC} and~\eqref{eq: lp_oracle_final} are solved using IPOPT via the CasADi interface \citep{Casadi_Andersson}.
+However, for each sample $x_j$, the feasible line segment $S_j$ is identified with accuracy $\epsilon=0.001$ by geometric bisection based on the bounding box $\mathbb{X}$. \item \textit{LMPC-HR}: Samples are drawn by the proposed LMPC-HR sampler detailed in Algorithm~\ref{alg: lmpc_hr}. \end{enumerate} All computations are performed on an AMD EPYC $7643$ compute node ($3.64\,$GHz, $1$ core, $2\,$GB RAM).
+The optimization problems~\eqref{eq: linear MPC} and~\eqref{eq: lp_oracle_final} are solved using IPOPT with the CasADi interface \citep{Casadi_Andersson}.